AttapongSangphet/swu-ds525/capstone-project/README.md

 ```
 ![AWS credentials](pictures/AWS_S3_Credentials_edited.jpg)

-And we can find AWS S3 URI in the S3 properties interface as shown in pictue below
+And we can find AWS S3 URI in the S3 properties interface as shown in picture below

 ![AWS S3 URI](pictures/AWS_S3_URI_edited.jpg)